The Sting: Soundtrack

 The soundtrack album, executive produced by Gil Rodin, includes several of Scott Joplin's ragtime compositions, adapted by Marvin Hamlisch.

 According to Joplin scholar Edward A. Berlin, ragtime experienced a revival in the 1970s due to several events: a best-selling recording of Joplin rags on the classical Nonesuch Records label, along with a collection of his music issued by the New York Public Library; the first full staging of Joplin's opera Treemonisha; and a performance of period orchestrations of Joplin's music by a student ensemble of the New England Conservatory of Music, led by Gunther Schuller.
 "Inspired by Schuller's recording, [Hill] had Marvin Hamlisch score Joplin's music for the film, thereby bringing Joplin to a mass, popular public."

-Adaptations

-Stage
+Sequel and adaptations

+The Sting II was released in 1983.
+It was directed by Jeremy Paul Kagan and starred Jackie Gleason, Mac Davis, Teri Garr, Karl Malden and Oliver Reed.

 Mark Hollmann and Greg Kotis (music and lyrics), writer Bob Martin, and director John Rando created a stage musical version of the movie.
 The musical premiered at the Paper Mill Playhouse in Millburn, New Jersey on March 29, 2018.
 Henry Gondorff was played by Harry Connick Jr., with choreography by Warren Carlyle.
 The stage musical incorporates Joplin's music, including "The Entertainer".

-Novelization

 Robert Weverka adapted the film into a full-length novel, The Sting (1974), based on the screenplay by David S. Ward.